rkolka/scoop-manifold/README.md

     1. Override this README with completed `README.template.md`
     1. Remove template `README.template.md`
 1. Repository tweaks
-    1. Open `.github\CODEOWNERS` and change `@Ash258` to desired github username
+    1. Open `.github\CODEOWNERS` and change `@Ash258` to desired GitHub username
     1. Actions
         1. Open each file in `.github\workflows` and change `youremail@email.com` with your email
-        1. Visit <https://github.com/Ash258/Scoop-GithubActions> for more information
+        1. Visit <https://github.com/shovel-org/GithubActions> for more information
 1. 🎉🎉 Everything set.
 High quality and automated bucket is ready for new users 🎉🎉